Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 # Announcements

-The tutoring sessions schedule for this semester has been posted.
-Go on Brightspace, click the the Schedule + Lectures tab, and click the link above the schedule table.
+The tutoring sessions schedule for this semester is available.
+Go on Brightspace, click the the Schedule + Lectures tab, and click on the appropriate link above the schedule table.

 Quiz 1 is online -- you have plenty of time to finish it (two days after the add/drop deadline).